 There are two types of brushes, latex bushes, and oil-based brushes.

 Painting with latex paint

 When painting with latex paint use a synthetic brush because it doesn’t absorb moisture.

 The best type of brush to use is Nylon or Polyester.
 Purdy makes a nice brush and can be found in any paint store.

 Painting with Oil paint

-The best brush to buy for trim and cutting in the ceilings and floor boards is a 2 1/2 angled brush.
+The best brush to buy for trimming and cutting in the ceilings and floorboards is a 2 1/2 angled brush.
 It makes a sharp point for straight lines and it’s the right width for most jobs.

-Flat brushes are used for larger jobs such as paint doors and large furniture pieces.
+Flat brushes are used for larger jobs such as painting doors and large furniture pieces.

 If you want to learn how to start making money with your hobby get the details HERE

 If you want to learn DIY Tricks and Tips get my weekly blog HERE